d-kozak/sudoku-solver/architecture.md

 ## General approach
 My approach was iterative and prototype-based.
 I decided to implement a very simple inefficient solver first and then gradually improve it until the result was satisfying.
-Finally, I ended up with 4 different solving strategies using 2 different models of the puzzle.
+Finally, I ended up with 4 different solving algorithms using 2 different models of the puzzle.
 One might argue that I could probably do a deeper analysis beforehand and then go directly for the most efficient approach I could figure out (which is what I would do at work if I were presented with similar task), but there was a reason why I chose my approach.
 I took this task as a chance to exercise my programming skills, so I actually wanted to implement  multiple solutions.
-Also, this way I could really "feel" the different in terms of time and space complexity.
+Also, this way I could really "feel" the difference in terms of time and space complexity.
 And on top of that, I enjoyed programming them,  it was fun.

 ##  Puzzle representation